Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Discussion and Future Works

 \section{Discussion and Future Works}

-In this paper, we addressed three key gaps in the understanding of model collapse: how to characterize a collapsed model directly from its probability distributions; which properties of training documents contribute to collapse; and how to mitigate collapse without relying on knowing whether data is human-authored or AI-generated.
-Our contributions are built around the concept of surplexity, a measure of model surprise, which we use both to detect collapse and to filter training data.
-We show that this strategy is effective across models and datasets, offering a principled, model-centric approach to understanding and mitigating collapse.
-A key advantage of this approach is that it does not require verifying whether a document is human-authored.
+In this paper, we addressed four gaps in the understanding of model collapse in LLMs: \emph{(i)} how to characterize a collapsed model directly from its next-token probability distributions; \emph{(ii)} whether AI autophagy causes a loss in the model's ability to generate meaningful and commonsensical outputs; \emph{(iii)} which properties of documents used for fine-tuning contribute to model collapse; and \emph{(iv)} how to mitigate model collapse without relying on knowing whether data is human-authored or AI-generated.
+We show that a data filtering strategy based on perplexity is effective across various LLMs and datasets, offering a principled, model-centric approach to understanding and mitigating model collapse.

-Research on cognitive science shows that surprise drives learning: infants look longer at physically impossible or counterintuitive events, and those events subsequently enhance exploration and learning \cite{margoni2024violation, baillargeon1991object}.
-Infants also allocate attention by preferring stimuli that are neither too predictable nor too random \cite{kidd2012goldilocks}.
+Research on cognitive science shows that surprise drives learning: infants look longer at physically impossible or counterintuitive events, and those events subsequently enhance exploration and learning \cite{margoni2024violation, baillargeon1991object, kidd2012goldilocks}.
 In humans more broadly, Bayesian surprise robustly attracts attention, offering a formal link between surprise and belief updates \cite{itti2009bayesian}, and Friston’s free-energy principle frames perception and learning as minimizing expected surprise over time \cite{friston2010free}.
-Our surprise-based metric for LLMs -- surplexity -- is an engineering analogue of these findings: by prioritizing high-surprise documents, training targets inputs most likely to update the model’s beliefs, rather than reinforcing already-expected outputs, echoing how infants learn most from the unexpected \cite{stahl2015observing}.
+Our perplexity-based filtering strategy is an engineering analogue of these findings: by prioritizing high-surprise documents, fine-tuning targets inputs most likely to update the model’s beliefs, rather than reinforcing already-expected outputs, echoing how infants learn most from the unexpected \cite{stahl2015observing}.

+We acknowledge that our study has some limitations.
+To ensure computational efficiency and reduce confounding factors, we fixed key fine-tuning parameters such as the number of training documents and the learning rate.
+These choices are motivated by prior work that has already examined the impact of fine-tuning parameters on model collapse~\cite{herel2024collapse, suresh2024ratemodelcollapserecursive}.
+Our analysis is also limited to LLMs and does not extend to generative models for images, audio, video, or multimodal content.
+While we believe the effectiveness of the perplexity-based filtering strategy may extend to these domains, further validation is needed.